Koldertsov/CMA/README.md

 4. Run the code, resuts should appear in users home directory.

 ## Scenarios
-for large agents you shoud specify the size of an agents in the last two columns of .scen file
+For large agents you shoud specify the size of an agents in the last two columns of .scen file